Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

-Now that we have a loop that repeats three times, we simply use a line of code to print each time.
+Since we already have a loop that repeats three times, we simply use one line of code to print each time.

-Things will get a bit more complicated when we look at the exercises, but I hope you’re understanding the basics.
-The for loop is usually quite simple to learn, since you just have to follow specific steps.
-You create a variable with the first value, define the second, and then end with i++ or i–, depending on each scenario.
-The while loop, on the other hand, is not so structured and, although at first it might seem even simpler than the for loop, when you face complex exercises is when you realize that applying while is not as intuitive as you thought.
-Even so, you’ll see how you’ll learn it quickly without problems.
+Things are going to get a bit more complicated when we see the exercises, but I hope you’re understanding the basics.
+The for loop is usually quite easy to learn, since you just have to follow specific steps.
+You create a variable with the first value, define the second and then end with i++ or i–, depending on each scenario.
+The while loop, on the other hand, isn’t as structured and, although it may initially seem even simpler than the for, when you face complex exercises is when you realize that applying the while isn’t as intuitive as you thought.
+Nevertheless, you’ll see how you learn it without problems right away.

 A while loop follows this basic structure: